 Parkinson's disease (collaboration with AbbVie): The drug candidate ABBV-0805 is a monoclonal antibody that selectively binds and eliminates oligomers and protofibrils of alpha-synuclein.
 The goal is to develop a disease modifying treatment that stops or slows down disease progression.
-A collaboration with AbbVie was entered in 2016 concerning the continued development of BioArctic's Parkinson program focusing on BAN0805, now under the designation ABBV-0805, and additional antibodies as well as diagnostics.
+A collaboration with AbbVie was started in 2016 concerning the continued development of BioArctic's Parkinson's program focusing on BAN0805, now under the designation ABBV-0805, as well as additional antibodies and diagnostics.

 At the end of 2018, AbbVie exercised its option to license BioArctic's alpha-synuclein antibody portfolio for Parkinson's disease and other potential indications.
 The license was acquired after clearance by the U.S. competition authority and triggered a milestone payment of USD 50 million.
 In February 2019, the U.S. Food and Drug Administration, FDA, approved the application to conduct a clinical study with ABBV-0805 and the Phase 1 study started already in March.
-AbbVie will progress and finance the clinical development of ABBV-0805.
+AbbVie finances and progresses the development of ABBV-0805.
 The project is based on research from Uppsala University.